mozilla/taar-lite/docs/GuidGuidRecommender.md

-The GUID-GUID coinstallation recommender system generates recommendations for add-ons which are similar to a given add-on, where similarity is based on the number of profiles which have both add-ons installed.
+The GUID-GUID coinstallation recommender system generates recommendations for add-ons which are similar to a given add-on, where similarity is based on the number of Firefox profiles which have both add-ons installed.

 As recommendations are only determined from